civican/legisinfo/42-1/bills/C-6/bill_text.md

 **(2.2)** If an application for renunciation is made and the Minister subsequently provides the applicant with a notice referred to in subsection 10(3) or commences an action under subsection 10.1(1) for a declaration in respect of the applicant, the processing of that application is suspended until the Minister provides the applicant with his or her decision under subsection 10(5) or a final judgment has been rendered in that action, as the case may be.

-> **Explanatory Note**:
-> Existing text of subsections 9(2.1) and (2.2):
-> *Existing Text*:
-> > No application for renunciation may be made if the Minister has provided the applicant with a notice referred to in subsection 10(3) or has commenced an action under subsection 10.1(1) or (2) for a declaration in respect of the applicant until the Minister provides the applicant with his or her decision under subsection 10(5) or a final judgment has been rendered in that action, as the case may be.
-> > If an application for renunciation is made and the Minister subsequently provides the applicant with a notice referred to in subsection 10(3) or commences an action under subsection 10.1(1) or (2) for a declaration in respect of the applicant, the processing of that application is suspended until the Minister provides the applicant with his or her decision under subsection 10(5) or a final judgment has been rendered in that action, as the case may be.

 ### Section 3

 Subsection 10(2) of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 10(2):
-> *Existing Text*:
-> > The Minister may revoke a person's citizenship if the person, before or after the coming into force of this subsection and while the person was a citizen,
-> > was convicted under section 47 of the `Criminal Code` of treason and sentenced to imprisonment for life or was convicted of high treason under that section;
-> > was convicted of a terrorism offence as defined in section 2 of the `Criminal Code` — or an offence outside Canada that, if committed in Canada, would constitute a terrorism offence as defined in that section — and sentenced to at least five years of imprisonment;
-> > was convicted of an offence under any of sections 73 to 76 of the `National Defence Act` and sentenced to imprisonment for life because the person acted traitorously;
-> > was convicted of an offence under section 78 of the `National Defence Act` and sentenced to imprisonment for life;
-> > was convicted of an offence under section 130 of the `National Defence Act` in respect of an act or omission that is punishable under section 47 of the `Criminal Code` and sentenced to imprisonment for life;
-> > was convicted under the `National Defence Act` of a terrorism offence as defined in subsection 2(1) of that Act and sentenced to at least five years of imprisonment;
-> > was convicted of an offence described in section 16 or 17 of the `Security of Information Act` and sentenced to imprisonment for life; or
-> > was convicted of an offence under section 130 of the `National Defence Act` in respect of an act or omission that is punishable under section 16 or 17 of the `Security of Information Act` and sentenced to imprisonment for life.

 ### Section 4